 The House of Bernarda Alba by Federico García Lorca

-Bernarda is a stern matriarch obsessed with family honor.
-Just widowed, she announces to her five daughters that they will enter a traditional eight-year period of cloistered mourning.
+Synopsis: Bernarda is obsessed with family honor.
+Just widowed, she announces to her daughters that they will enter a traditional eight-year period of cloistered mourning.
 Each daughter desires love, but with the doors clamped shut, they silently turn to other pursuits.
 All except one, who manages to have a secret tryst with a scurrilous suitor who is betrothed to the eldest daughter.

 These English translations of the play are available for licensing from Concord Theatricals: